JacksonBurns/fastsolv/paper/paper.md

 This comparison outside of the baseline study is unorthodox but important - the Vermeire dataset is superior for training due to its incredible diversity of solvents and temperature measurements, but a fair comparison of models requires training on the same task.

 The Boobier dataset contains far more solutes but only benzene, acetone, and ethanol as solvents [^1].
-This dataset contains a huge diversity in solutes: the benzene dataset contains 425 unique solutes, the acetone dataset contains 405, and the ethanol dataset contains 639.
-Removing the intersection between these datasets yields 1440 unique solutes in total.
+This dataset contains a huge diversity in solutes, with 1131 unique solutes, of which 1082 are not found in the Vermiere dataset.
+This dataset thus represents an extremely stringent solute extrapolation task for the models trained on the Vermeire dataset.
-The distribution of logS labels in each solvent in the Boobier dataset are also shown below.
+The distribution of logS labels in each solvent in the Boobier dataset are also shown below in Figure \ref{boobier_label_distribution}.

 ![Distribution of logS Values in Boobier et al. [@boobier2020machine]\label{boobier_label_distribution}](../figures/boobier_label_distribution.png){ width=3in }